Montreal tourism & sightseeing

 The church is the Collegiale Notre-Dame, built in the 12th century and in a style combining both roman and gothic elements.
 Note in particular the decorative stonework around the entrance then go into the church to see the intricately carved 16th century stalls.

-(Historical note: the church was renovated in the 19th century under the guidance of the architect Viollet-le-Duc, a renowned French architect well known for his controversial renovations of historical monuments, such as the town of Carcassonne.)
+The church was renovated in the 19th century under the guidance of the architect Viollet-le-Duc, a renowned French architect well known for his controversial renovations of historical monuments, such as the town of Carcassonne.